 When I got to the trailhead, some of the friends were there.
 Others, no. And then, I noticed the sky had suddenly become gray.
 And a rumble was heard in the distance.

 “That’s it!
 Thunder, forget it!” a couple of people said as they headed for their cars.
-Only me and John seemed minded to go up the hill in the face of incipient rain.
+They were Normal People and they didn’t hike in the rain.
+Only me and “Jack” seemed minded to go up the hill in the face of incipient rain.
 He was getting out his poncho, and I took out my raincoat.
 What’s a little rain?
 It was just a few drops.
 I put on CB’s backpack and we headed up the hill.

-“I have never been on a hike that people bailed on, because of weather, that didn’t go great in the end,” said John, striding along with a walking stick, which seemed to highlight the skinny bareness of his legs emerging below the rain poncho.
-He’s a friend, a guy who, like me, was married for a long time, but unlike me, he’s stayed married.
-Although it’s clear something is not quite meshing between the two of them.
-There was some talk last time I saw him of a ruined trip to Europe.
+“I have never been on a hike that people bailed on, because of weather, that didn’t go great in the end,” said Jack, striding along with a walking stick, which seemed to highlight the skinny bareness of his legs emerging below the rain poncho.

 Doggie Rebellion

-I walked behind John.
-He was going fast and I was struggling to drag CB up the hill.
+I walked behind.
+Jack was going fast and I was struggling to drag CB up the hill.
 CB was mad because he doesn’t like his backpack.
+And he also doesn’t like rain.
 This is why the post is called Hiking in the Rain with an Upset Dog.
-But I make him wear it so I don’t have to carry doggie cleanup materials.
+But I make him wear a backpack so I don’t have to carry doggie cleanup materials.
 I feel guilt if I don’t clean up after my dog.
 But the idea of carrying dog poop the entire hike is too much.
 Therefore he has to carry disposable poop bags, empty or full, in the dog backpack, a small price to pay, in my mind, for him to get the chance to get out in the great outdoors.
 But for first two hundred yards or so, CB tends to pull back on the leash, angry about the backpack.

 So I was dragging him.